lavoiesl/git-support/README.md

-# GitHooks
+# GitSupport

-Collection of Git hooks for various tasks.
+Collection of Git knowledge featuring documentation, tutorials, hooks and scripts for various tasks.
 Also includes the sample and contrib hooks of a default Git installation.

 ## Documentation
-Check hooks/*/README.md for details of each hooks.
+Dig through the folders to find various READMEs.

 Check doc folder for common documentation like available functions, various pragmas and available documentation.